Making decisions in a complex world is hard.

 Whether you’re a butcher, a baker or a policy maker, your decisions are made within the context of a diverse and dynamic socio-economic system.
 It’s messy.
 It’s uncertain.
 And it’s full of other decision-makers whose choices and actions interact with yours.

-This project looks at new measures, models and mechanisms that could improve our ability to understand and shape our surrounding socio-economic system towards desirable outcomes.
+This project looked at new measures, models and mechanisms that could improve our ability to understand and shape our surrounding socio-economic system towards desirable outcomes.
 Inspired by the Aristotelian notion of `practical wisdom’—a reasoned and true state of capacity to act with regard to human goods—we seek to explore possibilities for improving effective and cognitively efficient decision making in our complex world.

 Drawing on philosophy, economics and complex systems science, this project will advance interdisciplinary approaches to better understand: